-Management styles & remote work
+Management styles and remote work

 For most companies, the recent shift to a fully remote working environment has led to some challenges, perhaps most notably when it comes to managing teams.
 Problems such as lack of trust, excessive monitoring or unrealistic expectations can arise, which will damage the relationship between employees and their managers and even among co-workers.